concordion/concordion-markdown-extension/src/test/resources/spec/concordion/markdown/Grammar.md

 # Concordion Markdown Grammar

-With the Markdown extension, Concordion commands are expressed using the format:
+With the Markdown extension, Concordion commands are expressed using as Markdown links, for example:

 `[value](- "command")`